LukasNiessen/relational-db-vs-document-store/README.md

 #### Schema

 - RDBs have a fixed schema.
-Every row is the same _schema_.
+Every row _'has the same schema'_.
 - Document stores don't have schemas.
-Each document can have a different _schema_.
+Each document can _'have a different schema'_.

 #### Data Structure